An Empirical Study of Compound PCFGs

-C-PCFGs satisfy the context-free assumption conditioned on $\z$ and thus admit tractable inference for each given $\bz$.
-Inference with C-PCFGs seeks the most probable parse $t^*$ of $\mbs{w}$:
+For each given $\rvz$, C-PCFGs satisfy the context-free assumption and thus admit tractable inference.
+At inference time, we seek the most probable parse $t^*$ of $\mbs{w}$:

-Though given $\bz$, the maximum a posterior (MAP) inference over $p_{\theta}(t | \bw, \bz)$ can be exactly solved by using the CYK algorithm, the integral over $\bz$ renders inference intractable.
-The MAP inference is instead approximated by:
+Though given $\rvz$, the maximum a posterior (MAP) inference over $p_{\theta}(t | \rvw, \rvz)$ can be exactly solved by using the CKY algorithm~\citep{cocke1969programming,kasami1966efficient,YOUNGER1967189}, the integral over $\rvz$ renders inference intractable.
+Instead, the MAP inference is approximated by:

 where $\delta(\cdot)$ is the Dirac delta function and $\bmu_{\phi}(\boldsymbol{w})$ is the mean vector of the variational posterior.